iclr-blogposts/2024/_posts/2024-05-07-practitioners-guide-explaining-gnns-graphmask.md

 The code that implements this procedure can be found [here](https://github.com/MichSchli/GraphMask/blob/153565a28655fdabd90f3d4c4ed539437b1c4d81/code/analysers/graphmask/graphmask_analyser.py#L182-L196).

 The loss function also contains a hyperparameter $\beta$, which is a tolerance level or [allowance](https://github.com/MichSchli/GraphMask/blob/153565a28655fdabd90f3d4c4ed539437b1c4d81/code/analysers/graphmask/graphmask_analyser.py#L157) for any model divergence.
-The model is not penalised for any changing behaviour below this threshold, in keeping with the idea that aiming for completely faithful explanations is unrealistic (see Jacovi and Goldberg (2020) for discussion <d-cite key="jacovi-goldberg-2020-towards"></d-cite>).
+The model is not penalised for any changing behaviour below this threshold, in keeping with the idea that aiming for completely faithful explanations is unrealistic (Jacovi and Goldberg (2020) <d-cite key="jacovi-goldberg-2020-towards"></d-cite>).

 #### Undifferentiable unmasked edge penalty

-The LHS of the loss function increases as fewer edges are masked and is analogous to the $L_0$ norm.
+The LHS of the loss function decreases as more edges are masked, and is analogous to the $L_0$ norm.
 The $L_0$ norm is undifferentiable as it "is discontinuous and has zero derivatives almost everywhere" <d-cite key="schlichtkrull_interpreting_2021"></d-cite>.
-The authors address this using a Hard Concrete distribution introduced by Louizos et al. (2018) <d-cite key="louizos_learning_2018"></d-cite>, meaning that the loss function is now differentiable.
+The authors address this by substituting in the Hard Concrete distribution, introduced by Louizos et al. (2018) <d-cite key="louizos_learning_2018"></d-cite>, meaning that the loss function is now differentiable.
 In particular, the [calculated loss](https://github.com/MichSchli/GraphMask/blob/153565a28655fdabd90f3d4c4ed539437b1c4d81/code/utils/torch_utils/hard_concrete.py#L26) is equation 12 in that paper.

 Similarly to $\beta$, the edge penalty has a hyperparameter to control its relative importance in the loss function.
-This [penalty scaling hyperpameter](https://github.com/MichSchli/GraphMask/blob/153565a28655fdabd90f3d4c4ed539437b1c4d81/code/analysers/graphmask/graphmask_analyser.py#L158) is not included in the loss function reproduced above, but can be increased if the user wishes to incentivise the probe training process to mask out more edges.
+This [penalty scaling hyperpameter](https://github.com/MichSchli/GraphMask/blob/153565a28655fdabd90f3d4c4ed539437b1c4d81/code/analysers/graphmask/graphmask_analyser.py#L158) is not included in the equation reproduced above, but can be increased if the user wishes to incentivise the probe training process to mask out more edges.

 #### Training tricks